-As mentioned before, we compare our SSD-based method with~\cite{hsu2020every} because it has a comparable architecture.
-Furthermore, we report the results of an additional baseline consisting of excluding the attention module from our backbone and performing domain adaptation directly on $F_s$.
+Let us first compare our SSD-based method with \cite{CHEN_2021_I3NET} and with the global and local version of~\cite{hsu2020every}. \comment{Furthermore, we report the results of an additional baseline consisting of excluding the attention module from our backbone and performing domain adaptation directly on $F_s$.
 In other words, this baseline performs domain adaptation via a global feature alignment.
-We will refer to it as {\it SSD - w/o attn w DA}.
-We also report the results of our modified SSD backbone without domain adaptation as {\it SSD - w/o DA}.
+We will refer to it as {\it SSD - w/o attn w DA}.} As a reference point, we also report the results without domain adaptation as {\it SSD - w/o DA}.

-Table~\ref{tab:sim2cityssd} shows the results for \textbf{S$\rightarrow$C} adaptation.
+Table~\ref{tab:city2foggyssd} provides the results on \textbf{C$\rightarrow$F}.